micahstubbs/graph-clustering/04/README.md

-a force layout where like-nodes cluster together, drawn from randomly-generated data
+a force layout where like-nodes cluster together, drawn from static data

 an iteration on the block [Clustered Force Layout 4.0](https://bl.ocks.org/shancarter/f621ac5d93498aa1223d8d20e5d3a0f4) from [@shancarter](https://twitter.com/shancarter)